Assessment & Occupational Therapy for Autistic Teens in Norfolk

 • Understanding anxiety and stress cycles

-• Linking thoughts, feelings, body responses, and actions
+• Linking thoughts, feelings, body responses, and responses

 • Practising and embedding coping, regulation, and grounding strategies

-• Adapting environments and routines to support participation
+• Advice around adapting environments and routines to support participation

 • Building confidence and independence in everyday life